Home Gallantry Awards Stories from the Yard Top

 But the Stanhope Gold Medal was awarded again to a Met officer in January 1992 when Lesley Moore from Charing Cross Division showed great courage at an incident which occurred in Ryder Street SW1.
 A 25 year old workman, Gary Westlake had fallen 50 feet whilst erecting a corrugated iron roof to some scaffolding and landed up on a sloping roof of a fourth floor dormer window.
 A scaffolder swung the officer across a dangerous gap, and she then gave first aid and resuscitation to the workman without being protected in any way, in strong winds (up to 43 mph) and used her tunic to act as a pillow to comfort him.
 After about an hour, special Fire Brigade equipment arrived and the casualty was taken to hospital but he died several days later.

 In relation to the more frequent Bronze Awards issued by the Society, the list below is taken from details supplied by Peter Kennison, and compiled, doubtless at the cost of great time and some expense by Bill Fevyer and Peter Helmore.
-The list contains details of awards made not only to Metropolitan Police officers but also to other officers serving in London (eg from the City of London Police).
+The list contains details of awards made not only to Metropolitan Police officers but also to other officers serving in London (eg from the City of London Police or from dock company police forces).
 It mainly runs from 1891 - 1907, but with some cases from earlier years supplied by Paul Dew.

 The list is in alphabetical order of surname.
 You might be able to search by using the CTRL - F function on your computer.